 The CME Group has a good educational section about investing in the futures markets.

-For an Introduction to Equity Index products click here.
+For an Introduction to Equity Index products please click here.

-To download a guide about trading in Futures click here.
+To download a guide about Trading In Futures please click here.